torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 Putting money aside, the amount of stress and lack of sleep that you endure by working like mad to win isn't worth the *possibility* of winning a prize.
 Obsessing too much about winning poisons the whole experience and makes hackathons a lot less fun.
-Plus it leads to various cynical, deceptive tactics which, unfortunately, are pretty effective.
+Plus it leads to forthcoming cynical, deceptive tactics which, unfortunately, are pretty effective but also ruin how you see hackathons.

 Winning a prize now and then is great.
 Obsessing about winning isn't.

+## Win At All Costs

 With that said, let's get down to some nice cynical strategy.

-## Win At All Costs

 Hackathons fundamentally are about convincing the judges that your project is cool and interesting.
 As a general rule, judges tend to not